 - Course accredited by IMechE (Institution of Mechanical Engineers)

 - Application of Artificial Intelligence (AI) in real engineering problem

 - Advanced product design and 3D printing mini-project

 - Develop a wider perspective to technology management

 - Optional one-year placement for September intake students

 - Participative and interactive activities designed to consolidate and develop your understanding.

-This programme has been developed to meet the needs of companies and industry in the UK and overseas.
+This Advanced Design and Manufacturing MSc programme has been developed to meet the needs of companies and industry in the UK and overseas.
 It is specifically designed to increase the employability of its learners in a design and manufacturing context by identifying new service, strategy and product opportunities, and conducting projects in collaboration with industrial partners.
 The programme covers areas such as digital manufacturing and industry 4.0, 3D printing and artificial intelligence.